Auto Scaling a MySQL Database to Meet Fluctuating Application Demands with Amazon Aurora

 The numbers for minimum and maximum capacity can be modified later.
 Which values to use in a production environment will depend on your estimates for workload, number of connections, and budget.
 The Aurora Replicas created by Aurora Auto Scaling are the same DB instance class as the one used for the primary instance.

-3.3 - Select your Auto scaling policy.
+c.
+Select your Auto scaling policy and choose Edit.

-4.3 - Select your Auto scaling policy.
+c.
+Select your Auto scaling policy and choose Delete.

 This will show you a list of all your Aurora DB clusters.

-The status of your cluster will change to “Deleting”.
+The status of your cluster will change to Deleting.
 At this point, you can also delete the security group you created if you determine you won't need it anymore.